antirez/stonky/README.md

     $mylist: +VMW +AAPL +T -KO  -- Modify the list adding/removing stocks.
     $mylist:                    -- Ask prices of stocks in a given list.
+    $mylist: ?                  -- Just show the stocks in the list.

 ## Portfolio support